turingschool/frontend-lightning-talks/schedule-1906.md

 5. Eric: Web scrapers - the what, the why, the how
 6. Accessibility do’s and don’ts and/or deep dive
 7. Edwin CSS positioning - all the techniques, pros/cons, results
-8. Media queries - screens + beyond
+8. Eduardo: Media queries - screens + beyond
 9. Mike: Javscript - closures
 10. Vanessa: Object Oriented Programming
 11. Sara Karsh : What is this VIM you speak of?